ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Clone` on an SCTP association creates a new Connection object and assigns it a new stream id in accordance with the stream id assignment procedure described above.
 If there are not enough streams available, ADD_STREAM.SCTP must be called.

 Priority (Connection):
-: When this value is changed, or a Message with Message Property `Priority` is sent, and there are multiple Connection objects assigned to the same SCTP association, CONFIGURE_STREAM_SCHEDULER.SCTP is called to adjust the priorities of streams in the SCTP association.
+: When this value is changed, or a Message with Message Property `msgPriority` is sent, and there are multiple Connection objects assigned to the same SCTP association, CONFIGURE_STREAM_SCHEDULER.SCTP is called to adjust the priorities of streams in the SCTP association.

 Send:
 : SEND.SCTP.
-Message Properties such as `Lifetime` and `Ordered` map to parameters of this primitive.
+Message Properties such as `msgLifetime` and `msgOrdered` map to parameters of this primitive.

 Receive:
 : RECEIVE.SCTP.
 The "partial flag" of RECEIVE.SCTP invokes a `ReceivedPartial` event.